LLNL/merlin/docs/source/merlin_monitoring.rst

 .. code-block:: json

     {
+        "step_name": {
+            "parameters": {
-        "Step Name": {
+                "cmd": {
-            "Cmd Parameters": "TOKEN1:value1;TOKEN2:value2;...",
-            "Restart Parameters": "TOKEN1:value1;TOKEN2:value2;...",
-            "Task Queue": "name_of_queue",
-            "Worker Name": "name_of_worker",
+                    "TOKEN1": "value1",
+                    "TOKEN2": "value2",
+                    "etc": "etc"
+                },
-            "sub_workspace": {
+                "restart": {
-                "Status": "<One of the 7 possible statuses>", "Return Code": "<One of the 8 possible return codes>", "Elapsed Time": "xd:xxh:xxm:xxs",
-                "Run Time": "xd:xxh:xxm:xxs",
-                "Restarts": 0
+                    "TOKEN1": "value1",
+                    "TOKEN2": "value2",
+                    "etc": "etc"
                 }
+            },
+            "task_queue": "name_of_queue",
+            "worker_name": "name_of_worker",
+            "step_workspace": {
+                "status": "<One of the 7 possible statuses>", "return_code": "<One of the 8 possible return codes>", "elapsed_time": "xd:xxh:xxm:xxs",
+                "run_time": "xd:xxh:xxm:xxs",
+                "restarts": 0
             }
         }
+    }

-Here, the "Cmd Parameters" are parameters used in the cmd section of a step and "Restart Parameters" are parameters used in the restart section of a step.
+In the parameters section here, the cmd parameters are parameters used in the "cmd" section of a step and the restart parameters are parameters used in the "restart" section of a step.
 Both of these values may be null.
-Additionally, if you run your study :ref:`locally<merlin-run>` there will not be any entries for "Task Queue" and "Worker Name".
+Additionally, if you run your study :ref:`locally<merlin-run>` there will not be any entries for "task_queue" and "worker_name".

-If your step uses samples, a "sub_workspace" entry for each sample will be created.
-In other words, you will have multiple "sub_workspace" entries of the form "sub_workspace/00", "sub_workspace/01", "sub_workspace/02", etc.
+If your step uses samples, a "step_workspace" entry for each sample will be created.
+In other words, you will have multiple "step_workspace" entries of the form "step_workspace/00", "step_workspace/01", "step_workspace/02", etc.

-The ``merlin status`` and ``merlin detailed-status`` will read from these MERLIN_STATUS.json files and format the output in an easy-to-analyze manner.
+The ``merlin status`` and ``merlin detailed-status`` commands will read from these MERLIN_STATUS.json files and format the output in an easy-to-analyze manner.

 Possible Statuses
 +++++++++++++++++